tale-toul/privOCP4x/README.md

 ## VPC creation

-Create a VPC in AWS using **terraform** to deploy a private OCP 4.3 cluster in it.
+Create a VPC in AWS using **terraform** to deploy a private OCP 4 cluster on it.

-In addition to the VPC network components, a bastion host in a public subnet inside the private VPC is required to run the intallation program from it.
+In addition to the VPC network components, a bastion host in a public subnet inside the private VPC is required to run the intallation program from it; the bastion is placed in a public subnet so it can be accessed via ssh, and the Openshift installer is run from this bastion host so the names in the private DNS domain can be resolved.
 This bastion host can also take the role of proxy server for the cluster nodes in the private subnets.

 ### Terraform installation